 The purpose of the lottery is to randomly assign first-year students (rising sophomores) to one of the 12 upperclass Houses.
 This is the first step in a two-stage process.
 After the Rising Sophomore Housing Lottery has been completed, each House administers a second lottery process to assign affiliates to a suite/bed space.
 More information about this second process will be shared with rising sophomores in the spring term.

 The lottery is administered randomly using a basic mathematical process.
 The only control in the lottery is for gender balance in each House.
 Factors related to siblings enrolled in the College or legacy families are not considered.

-All freshmen who completed the Fall 2016 term are required to participate in the lottery, including students who:
+All first-year students who completed the Fall 2018 term are required to participate in the lottery, including students who:

-Freshmen who did not complete the Fall 2016 term are not eligible to participate in the lottery and will return to the Yard.
+First-year students who did not complete the Fall 2018 term are not eligible to participate in the lottery and will return to the Yard.

 Students may enter the lottery process either as a member of a group or as an individual.
 We encourage you to determine how you wish to register well in advance of the start of the process.
-Any eligible student who does not self-register will be manually registered as an individual by the Office of Student Life.
+Any eligible student who does not self-register will be manually registered as an individual by the Dean of Students Office.